legoman77/pro-project-summer-2016/week5.md

 ## What did you do last week?

-I improved the dungeon generation and added a battle system.
+I improved dungeon generation and added a battle system.

 ## What will you do next week?